-From time to time, a pathogen for which the population has little or no immunity evolves or is introduced.
-If that pathogen is highly communicable or easily transmitted from person to person, and virulent, causing severe illness or death in a significant percentage of persons, a pandemic can infect millions of people and potentially causing destabilizing social disruption.
+If a pathogen for which the population has little or no immunity evolves or is introduced to an individual and is highly communicable, virulent, and/or easily transmitted from person to person, it can cause severe illness or even death in a significant percentage of the population.
+The resulting epidemic/pandemic disease can infect millions of people and can potentially cause social disruption.